Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-3.md

 ### Goal in Context

-As an *HR advisor* I want to produce a report on the population of people, people living in cities, and people not living in cities in each continent so that *I can support population reporting of the continent.*
+As an *Population Information Worker* I want to produce a report on the population of people, people living in cities, and people not living in cities in each continent so that *I can support population reporting of the continent.*

 ### Scope